wp-plugins/name-directory/readme.txt

 7. Dutch view of the 'edit name' form

 == Changelog ==

+= 1.6=
+* Added option 'Show all names by default', this can be disabled to hide all entries if a user hasn't chosen a letter from the index.

 = 1.5.2=
 * Fixed bug in CREATE TABLE and backlink in form, thank you very much MerlIAV for the patch!